 Omodos is located 42 kilometres northwest of the town of Limassol in the geographical district of the Wine villages.
 It is built near the west bank of the Ha Potami River, at an average altitude of 810 metres.
 The village is surrounded by tall mountain peaks, the highest being Afamis (1159 metres) and Kremmos tis Laonas (1092 metres).

 The village has an average rainfall of about 760cm and in the area vineyards, fruit trees (apples, prune trees, pear trees, peach trees and apricot trees) are cultivated.
 There are also uncultivated areas which are overtaken by natural vegetation.
-A small part of the village in the north area is taken over by the national forest of Paphos.
+A small part of the village in the north area is taken over by the Paphos Forest.

 In concern to the communication, Omodos is connected to the northeast with the village Mandria (at 4km), to the north with the village of Potamiou (at 3km), and to the northwest with the villages Vasa Kilaniou (at 4 km) and Malia (at 5 km).

 The community met great population changes.
 In 1881 the village residents were 572 and increased to 630 in 1891, while in 1901 they increased to 660, to 813 in 1911, to 895 in 1921, to 906 in 1931 and to 1006 in 1946.
 Later on the population of the community began to decrease due to the urbanism and the migration which hit all the villages in the area.
 Therefore in 1690, the residents decreased to 942, to 764 in 1976, to 549 in 1982.
 During the inventory in 2001 the residents were 311.